-Changes in phytoplankton distribution over the year were evaluated by subtracting the mean values for MODISA Chla and Cphy in each month of the year from monthly climatological means for MODISA (Oct 2002 – Sept 2018).
-These monthly fields were then averaged to produce the global Chla and Cphy anomaly maps for 2019 (Fig. 3.23a,b).
-Similar calculations were performed on MODISA sea surface temperature data to produce an equivalent SST annual mean anomaly for the same time period (Fig. 3.23c).
-The permanently stratified ocean (PSO) is defined as the region, spanning the tropical and subtropical oceans, where annual average SST is greater than 15C and surface mixed layers are typically low in nutrients and shallower than the nutricline (black lines near 40N and 40S in Fig. 3.23; Behrenfeld et al. 2006).
+Changes in phytoplankton distribution over the year were evaluated by subtracting the mean values for MODIS-A Chla and Cphy in each month of the year from monthly climatological means for MODIS-A (October 2002–September 2018).
+These monthly fields were then averaged to produce the global Chla and Cphy anomaly maps for 2019 (Figs. 3.23a,b).
+Similar calculations were performed on MODIS-A SST data to produce an equivalent SST annual mean anomaly for the same time period (Fig. 3.23c).
+The permanently stratified ocean (PSO) is defined as the region, spanning the tropical and subtropical oceans, where annual average SST is greater than 15C and surface mixed layers are typically low in nutrients and shallower than the nutricline (black lines near 40°N and 40°S in Fig. 3.23; Behrenfeld et al. 2006).